MSc International Logistics and Port Management

-Please use the on-line application procedure.
+Please apply via the on-line application procedure.

 In order for our students to benefit from optimal learning conditions, places in our programmes are limited.
 The number of remaining places is reviewed after each admission session.
-Whenever a cohort is full, admissions for the programme are closed :
+Whenever a cohort is full, admissions for the programme are closed.

-Once the fee down payment has been received, the School will help International students with their visa procedures and search for accommodation.
+In addition to the EM Normandy application form, international candidates must approach their local Campus France office to facilitate the process of obtaining their visa.Once the down payment has been received, the School will help International students with their visa procedures and search for accommodation.

 Prospects are numerous in industrial organisations, logistics and service firms, as well as humanitarian agencies: